Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 There's a weird local trick we learned.
 If you scoop water into a bucket and let it sit, the glow fades in about thirty seconds.
 It's like the plankton get tired of your nonsense and go back to sleep.
 Try it.

 The guides drop some serious science knowledge while you're floating in magic water.
-They explain the chemical reaction - luciferin and luciferase (yes, named after the devil) - that creates the glow.
+They explain the chemical reaction - luciferin and luciferase (from the Latin for "light-bringer," sharing a root with the fallen angel) - that creates the glow.
 It's biology class where you're part of the experiment.

 |